35 Best Museums In Paris, From Superstars To Secrets

 Newly renovated, the permanent collection takes a generalist approach to the history of fashion since the 18th century.
 You’ll find designer costumes, jewelry, walking sticks, hats, shoes, bags, fans, gloves, parasols and umbrellas.

 This museum is a surprisingly hot ticket in Paris.
-I was just there for a temporary exhibition on Frida Kahlo and it was completely sold out.
+I was recently there for a temporary exhibition on Frida Kahlo and it was completely sold out.

 Hotel de la Marine